 Choosing the Right Pizza Equipment

 The pizza parlor has become an American staple, and the eponymous pie it's known for is a treat most people enjoy.
-With enough determination and a little know-how, you can turn your pizza-pie-in-the-sky dream of operating a pizzeria into a reality.
+With enough determination and a little know-how, you can turn your pie-in-the-sky dream of operating a pizzeria into a reality.
 So much of a pizza joint's success comes down to having the right pizza equipment.
 Read on to learn about the supplies and equipment you need to get your pizza concept off the ground.

 For help figuring out the particulars of starting a pizzeria, you can also visit our pizza shop startup guide.

 The most essential piece of pizza shop equipment is the pizza oven.
 Even if you're only selling pizza by the slice as a snack, choosing the right oven is critical because different types produce different results.
 Picking the right one comes down to understanding which kind of pizza you want to bake.

 - Casual, dine-in eateries that want to offer the most authentic, crispy-crusted pies should invest in a deck oven.
 These behemoths take advantage of large stone slabs or metal decks and gas or wood flames to cook what most consider the classic pizza pie.

 - For quicker turnaround, an impinger oven or a conveyor oven will do the trick.
 These are more often found in quick-service and fast-casual locations that need to churn out pies rapidly with limited labor involvement.

 - For finishing parbaked, frozen, or fresh pies in very low volumes, there are countertop pizza ovens available that run on either gas or electricity.
 Those pieces are ideal for pubs, concession stands, and convenience stores that want to offer pizzas as a supporting menu item, not as the main attraction.